JakubSzuber/staz/README.md

 - `docker compose --env-file ../api_container/.env up -d --build`

 > Furthermore, my_tennis_club-web-1 container, among others, on initial execution requires `python manage.py migrate`

+# Main files

+There are 3 main files that have a core role in the functionality of this software:
+- [File](https://github.com/JakubSzuber/staz/blob/main/my_tennis_club/members/views.py) that among others communicates with GraphQL backend to receive the image tags and links of images that are stored in public AWS S3 Buckets
+- [File](https://github.com/JakubSzuber/staz/blob/main/api_container/gen_description.py) that among others generates additional tags based on the image and generates the description
+- [File](https://github.com/JakubSzuber/staz/blob/main/my_tennis_club/members/templates/createIt.html) that is responsible for the user interface (HTML template)